 The first factor you should consider is maintenance requirements.
 We recommend sublimation printers be printed at least once a week to keep the inks flowing within the printer ink path and to prevent drying of the print heads.
 If you experience printer head dry out, however, it is often an easy fix with a quick print head cleaning and flush cycle.
-Heat Press Nation recommends the Ricoh brand sublimation printer solutions for a more reliable sublimation printing experience.
-Ricoh brand printers are often considered more maintenance free because of their gel based ink systems, as opposed to the water based solutions of Epson based sublimation printers.
-Ricoh printers also utilize larger print head to accommodate the gel based inks resulting in a solution that is less susceptible to drying out.
+Heat Press Nation recommends the Sawgrass brand sublimation printer solutions for a more reliable sublimation printing experience.
+Sawgrass brand printers are often considered more maintenance free because of their gel based ink systems, as opposed to the water based solutions of Epson based sublimation printers.
+Sawgrass printers also utilize larger print head to accommodate the gel based inks resulting in a solution that is less susceptible to drying out.

 Print Size Requirements